 How can hypnosis help me?

-Hypnosis distracts your conscious mind with relaxation so that you can discuss and come to an agreement with your subconscious mind, the home of all your feelings, habits and memories, about how you can productively handle situations that would usually cause a panic attack.
+Hypnosis distracts your conscious mind with relaxation so that you can discuss and come to an agreement with your subconscious mind, the home of all your feelings, habits and memories, about how you can productively handle situations that would usually cause a stress response.
 This allows deeper, authentic thoughts and feelings to come to the surface, helping you locate and edit memories of past experiences to make the positive and permanent changes you desire.
-By desensitizing old memories and habits—things you may not know are there, but that get in your way—that have emotionally blocked you for years, and inserting positive feelings and actions that work for you, you achieve permanent change.
-The conscious mind knows that there is no logical reason to be afraid of spiders (for example), but the subconscious mind has attached a fear to the spider, and the subconscious fear overrides it.
+By desensitizing old memories and emotional habits—things you may not know are there, but that get in your way—that have emotionally blocked you for years, and inserting positive feelings and actions that work for you, you achieve permanent change.

 Can I really quit smoking in one session?

 Yes you can!
 You can change your old habits with immediate results.
 The most important thing to remember is that you are human and you should not test yourself.
 If you have a cigarette to “test yourself”, you are subject to becoming addicted again.
 We will include symptom-free withdrawal and behavior modification in your session and discuss avoiding testing yourself to achieve long-lasting success.
 Rebecca also includes a discussion and exercise for stress relief.
 So often we forget to take a break and sometimes that is the very thing our body is craving–not the tobacco.